isomerpages/moe-bendemeersec/_academic-curriculum/Mother Tongue Languages.md

 </ul>
 <p></p>
 <h4><strong>Our Talent Development Programme</strong></h4>
-<p>The Mother Tongue Department actively promotes language proficiency and
+<p>The Mother Tongue Language Department actively promotes language proficiency
-creativity across Chinese, Malay, and Tamil languages.
+and creativity across Chinese, Malay, and Tamil languages.
 These initiatives collectively demonstrate the department's commitment to enhancing students' language skills and fostering a deep appreciation for their respective Mother Tongue languages and cultures.</p>